Harsh-Avinash/Dynamic-Realtime-Animation-Control/Models/README.md

 [Data Set](https://www.kaggle.com/c/facial-keypoints-detection/data?select=SampleSubmission.csv)

-## For the triplet generation py file the following is applicable
+## For the triplet generation py file

 __init__: The constructor takes the path to the dataset directory defined in the previous subsection.
 The constructor uses the list.txt to make a dictionary.
 This dictionary has the directory name as its key and a list of images in that directory as its value.
 It is here, and in the shuffling step, that the list.txt becomes an easy way for us to have a dataset overview, thus avoiding to load images for shuffling.